 For more information about our birthing center, to sign up for classes or to find a physician that delivers at the birthing center, call Consult-A-Nurse® at (877) 888-5746.
 To register for a class or series, please call (877) 888-5746 or visit our calendar of events.

 Classes we offer

-- Maternity tour: Our maternity orientation is designed to acquaint expectant parents in their third trimester with the services and philosophy of our Family Birthing Center.
-During the orientation, you may have the opportunity to visit the Family Birthing Center, hear about the hospital's approach to maternity care and ask questions of our maternity staff.
+- Maternity Tour: Our maternity orientation is designed to acquaint expectant parents with the services and philosophy of our Family Birthing Center.
+Join us virtually for a tour of our center and to hear about the hospital’s approach to maternity care.

 What to take to the hospital when having a baby